FancyDucc/3D-Particle-System/docs/templatelist.md

 # Free Templates

-To help you get started quickly, the system has a collection of pre-made templates that showcase the versatility of the **3D Particle Emitter**.
+To help you get started quickly, the system has a collection of pre-made templates that showcase the versatility of the **VortexFX System**.
 Each template is designed to be easily customizable, so you can change them to fit your needs.

 ---